morepath/morepath/doc/compared.rst

 use cases, or yet more new APIs are grown.

-Django is an example where configuration gained lots of knobs and buttons; another example is the original Zope.
+Django is an example where configuration gained lots of knobs and buttons; another example is Zope 2.

 Microframeworks aim for simplicity so don't suffer from this so much, though probably at the cost of some flexibility.
 You can still observe